ARM-software/connectedhomeip/docs/examples/openiotsdk_examples.md

     created.

     If you launch the Docker container directly from CLI, use the above arguments with `docker run` command.
-Remember add GDB plugin path to environment variable as FAST_MODEL_PLUGINS_PATH inside container.
+Remember to add the GDB plugin path to the environment variable as FAST_MODEL_PLUGINS_PATH inside container.

 ## Building

-You build using a vscode task or call the script directly from the command line.
+You can build by using a vscode task or by calling the script directly from the command line.

-### Building using vscode task
+### Building using the vscode task

 ```
 Command Palette (F1)